nils-holmberg/scom-org/src/emo-readme.md

 Even though emotional valency was revealed to have a significantly positive relationship with user engagement, the regression model also indicates that emotional intensity has an even stronger effect on this dependent measure (p<0.05, t=7.331).
 Since sentiment intensity was operationalized as valency squared, we argue that this predictor is able to capture a second degree curvilinear effect of post sentiment on user engagement.
 Accordingly, this effect can be interpreted as U-shaped relationship in which both stronger negative and stronger positive sentiment are associated with increased engagement scores, whereas more neutral sentiment seems to generate lower engagement[^1].

+[^1]: Henderson, W. M., & Kent, B. V. (2021). _Attachment to God and Psychological Distress: Evidence of a Curvilinear Relationship_.
+Journal for the Scientific Study of Religion.

 Furthermore, the model shows that this predictor has a comparatively higher explanatory power, suggesting that a curvilinear effect is indeed better able to capture this effect than the first degree linear relationship expressed by emotional valency.
 Thus, the model also supports H1b: Intensity of emotional language is positively associated to user engagement.
 (H1x: Emotional language is positively associated to user engagement.)

 ## Effects of followers and post time on user engagement